Legal Resources Beyond Campus

 Most states and cities have one or more Disability Law Centers that can be found online or in the phone book.
 DLC's take on legal cases for individuals and systems.

-Bazelon Center's information for student mental health rights.
+Check out the Bazelon Center 's information for student mental health rights.